-St James School is operated by St James Academy Trust.
-This is a 'single academy trust' and has a Board of Directors who are also the governing body for the school.
+When St James C of E Primary and Nursery School opened in September 2018, we were operated by St James Academy Trust, a 'single academy trust' that had a Board of Directors who were also the governing body for the school.

-The governing body play a vital role in shaping the education of young people by helping to set the ethos, vision and strategy for school.
+The Local Academy Committee play a vital role in shaping the education of young people by helping to set the ethos, vision and strategy for school.
 They provide leadership, support and challenge to the senior management team.

-St James is fortunate to benefit from a highly skilled and experienced governing body.
-This section sets out how the governing body is structured, the names, categories, responsibilities and terms of appointment for each Governor.
+This section will be updated to set out how the Local Academy Committee is structured, the names, categories, responsibilities and terms of appointment for each member.

-The Board of Governors comprises of those appointed and elected individuals.
-There is no ex-officio position on the Board.
-The term of office for individuals is four years, after which period Governors are able to stand for reappointment or re-election.
+The Local Academy Committee comprises of those appointed and elected individuals.
+The term of office for individuals is four years, after which period members are able to stand for reappointment or re-election.
 No individual will serve more than two terms of office.

 Ian Courtney: Chair of Governing Body: Member Appointment: 28 March 2018